RobertWilliamsCymro/learn-wagtail-static-website/Lesson-3.md

       - `urls.py`
       - `wsgi.py`

-  - File `templates/base.html` is the base layer (layer one: 1)page of each webpage and will be reference loading place for components needed on every page
+  - File `templates/base.html` is the base layer (layer zero: 0) page of each webpage and will be reference loading place for components needed on every page
     - It is a standard `<!DOCTYPE html>` template with wagtail injections
       - at the top
         - `{% load static wagtailcore_tags wagtailuserbar %}`